Berthold-sossa/internet_checker_banner/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Display a banner when your internet connection is unavailable.
+Display a MaterialBanner when your internet connection is unavailable.

 ## Features

-Display a banner when your internet connection is unavailable.
+internet_checker_banner display a MaterialBanner when your Internet connection is unavailable, and deactivate it otherwise.

 ## Screenshot